VET Program Approval and Maintenance Procedure

 • Director, Information Technology Services

-• Director, University Library
+• Director, Library Services

 • Director, Property and Infrastructure

-• Chief Learner Experience Officer (CXO)
+• Chief Learner Experience Officer (CLXO)

 • Senior Manager, Registrar Services